 How to Spot the Potential Warning Signs of Suicide

-Suicide expert Dr. Mark Russ on recognizing suicidal behavior, and how to help someone who is suffering and may be contemplating taking their own life.
+Suicide expert Dr. J. John Mann on recognizing suicidal behavior, and how to help someone who is suffering and may be contemplating taking their own life.

-Despite growing public attention and efforts to curb the country’s suicide rate, the statistics are sobering: Suicide is the 10th-leading cause of death in the United States, according to the American Foundation for Suicide Prevention.
-In 2017, more than 47,000 Americans died by suicide, a 33% increase since 1999.
+Despite growing public attention and efforts to curb the country’s suicide rate, the statistics are sobering: Suicide is the 11th-leading cause of death in the United States, according to the Centers for Disease Control.
+In 2023, more than 49,000 people died by suicide in the U.S., compared to about 29,000 in 2000.
+The same year, it was the second leading cause of death for individuals ages 10 to 34 years.

 Why do you think the suicide rate is rising?